Nimish2905/Wallet/README.md

 - Setup

 ## General Information :
-This repository contains a Banking website of a bank called “Wallet”.It provides transfer funds between customers and also has a transaction history.
+This repository contains a Banking website of a bank called “Wallet”.It allows you to transfer funds between customers and also has a transaction history.
 This was developed for an internship at the SPARK Foundation.

 ## Content:
 - /images folder contains required and used images on the website.